johndk/berkeley-ml-capstone/README.md

 ## BTS Column Selection and Dictionary

-The downloaded BTS JFK-year file contains 110 columns.
-Processing removes cancelled and diverted flights and drops 83 source columns that are redundant, describe events outside the project scope, or would reveal information that is not available when a prediction is made.
-Cleaning validates the remaining fields and adds `DATE`, producing 28 columns before the ASPM and NOAA merge.
+The downloaded BTS data contains 110 columns.
+Processing removes cancelled and diverted flights and drops 83 unneeded columns.
+Cleaning validates the remaining fields and adds `DATE`, producing 28 columns before the ASPM and NOAA merge join.

 Column selection is based on both usefulness and timing.
 A value may be useful for describing a completed flight but still be an invalid predictor if it becomes known only after the model's prediction time.
 Using such a value would give the model information from the future, commonly called target or time leakage.
-For this reason, retaining a column in the cleaned data does not automatically make it an input to every model.
-Separate model-ready datasets enforce the information boundary for each prediction.

-BTS publishes the On-Time Performance data as a historical reporting dataset; it is not the proposed live source for an operational model.
+BTS publishes the On-Time Performance data as a historical reporting dataset.
 However, some BTS columns represent events—such as gate departure and takeoff—that an airline or airport operational system can observe when they occur.
-This capstone uses the historical BTS values to test how predictions change at those event times.
-It therefore makes an explicit deployment assumption: an operational version of Model 2B would receive gate-departure information from a suitable live feed, not wait for the later BTS publication.

-`DepTime`, `TaxiOut`, and `WheelsOff` are retained because they mark useful and clearly different information points. `DepTime` is the actual gate-out or pushback time and is eligible for Model 2B. `TaxiOut` is not complete, and `WheelsOff` is not known, until takeoff; both are excluded from Models 1A, 2A, and 2B.
+`DepTime`, `TaxiOut`, and `WheelsOff` are retained because they mark useful and clearly different information points.
+`DepTime` is the actual gate-out or pushback time and is eligible for Model 2B. `TaxiOut` is not complete, and `WheelsOff` is not known, until takeoff; both are excluded from Models 1A, 2A, and 2B.
 They become eligible for Model 2C, which updates the arrival-delay prediction immediately after takeoff.
-Arrival results remain targets or retrospective analysis fields and are never predictors.

 ### Prediction-time eligibility of key BTS operational fields